NCERT Notes: Vaikom Satyagraha [Modern Indian History Notes For UPSC]

 In Kerala, they were not allowed even to walk on the roads that led to the temples also.
 (Kerala state was formed in 1956; earlier it was broadly divided into Malabar (North Kerala), Cochin and Travancore kingdoms).

-In the Kakinada meet of the Congress Party in 1923, T K Madhavan presented a report citing the discrimination that the depressed castes’ people were facing in Kerala.
-In Kerala, a committee was formed comprising people of different castes to fight untouchability
+In the Kakinada meet of the Congress Party in 1923, T K Madhavan presented a report citing the discrimination that the depressed caste people were facing in Kerala.
+In Kerala, a committee was formed comprising people of different castes to fight untouchability.

-- .The committee chaired by K Kelappan, comprised of T K Madhavan, Velayudha Menon, K Neelakantan Namboothiri and T R Krishnaswami Iyer.
+The committee chaired by K Kelappan, comprised of T K Madhavan, Velayudha Menon, K Neelakantan Namboothiri and TR Krishnaswami Iyer.

 In February 1924, they decided to launch a ‘Keralaparyatanam’ in order to get temple entry and also the right to use public roads for every Hindu irrespective of caste or creed.

 The movement began on 30th March 1924.

-At the Vaikom Mahadeva Temple, there was a board which denied the entry of lower caste people (avarnas).
+At the Vaikom Mahadeva Temple, there was a board that denied the entry of “lower caste” people (avarnas).

 The Satyagrahis made batches of three and entered the temple.
 They were resisted and arrested by the police.

-- The Akalis of Punjab supported by setting up kitchens to provide food to the Satyagrahis.
+The Akalis of Punjab supported by setting up kitchens to provide food to the Satyagrahis.

 On Gandhiji’s advice, the movement was taken back temporarily in April 1924.

-- After discussions with Hindu caste people failed, the leaders again started the movement.
+After discussions with caste Hindu people failed, the leaders again started the movement.
 Leaders T K Madhavan and K P Kesava Menon were arrested.

 E V Ramaswami Naicker (Periyar) came from Tamil Nadu to support the movement and then he was arrested.

-On 1st October 1924, a group of savarnas (forward castes) marched in a procession and submitted a petition to the Regent Maharani Sethulakshmi Bai of Travancore with approximately 25000 signatures for allowing entry to the temple for everyone.
+On 1st October 1924, a group of savarnas (forward castes) marched in a procession and submitted a petition to the Regent Maharani Sethu Lakshmi Bai of Travancore with approximately 25000 signatures for allowing entry to the temple for everyone.